manuelkoso/red-black-tree/README.md

 ## Implementation choices

-I considered the NIL node as `nullptr`.
+- I considered the NIL node as `nullptr`.

-The right and the left members of the `RBTree<T, CMP>::Node` class (that represent the right and the left child of the node) are unique pointers, unlike of the parent member (that represent the parent node) that is a raw pointer.
-I used unique pointers to avoid memory leaks.
+- The `Node` class is a private nested class of the `RBTree` class.
+- I used `std::unique_ptr` to avoid any memory leaks.

-At the end of the `insert` and `erase` functions I put an assertion that check if the tree still satisfies the red black properties.
+- At the end of the `insert` and `erase` functions I put an assertion that check if the tree still satisfies the red black properties.
 When benchmarking the assertion is disabled with `NDEBUG` flag.